spectrochempy/spectrochempy/docs/source/examples/readme.txt

 Examples Gallery
 ================

-Many example of use of the API can be found in the following examples
+Many example on how to use of the API can be found in this gallery

 .. contents:: Contents
    :local: